|Product Name||Cocktail Glasses|

 4. Western Union or paypal is acceptable for samples .

 |Delivery||Delivery time is in 25-35days after receiving the deposit

 Delivery term: FOB, EXW, CIF are available.

-There are thousands of different shapes of wine glasses in the world, but if you have the ones mentioned here, basically all the wine glasses needed for cocktails and different occasions are basically complete.
-If not, a set of Collins, Coupe and Old-fashioned or Rocks will suffice.
-If you love champagne cocktails, you might also need Flutes, these glasses already hold most cocktails.
 The highball glass is taller than the Old Fashioned and shorter but wider and stronger than the Colin glass mentioned later.
 It’s the classic glass of highball cocktails that can be found in almost every bar.
 The highball glass is very versatile, and the cocktails usually contain a lot of ice, mixed with a variety of drinks and other seasonings.
 In addition to MATINI, there are many short-drink cocktails that use this cup.
 Personally, I feel that this cup is characterized by simple lines, high feet so that the temperature of the hand will not affect the wine (there is often no ice in short drinking, and the temperature is completely controlled by the ice during the bartending process), and the design of the cup body can clearly be seen.
 See decorations.